-Set in a non-existant past when humans and dinosaurs lived together, a small tribe is struggling to survive by giving a sacrifice of a blond woman to their gods in return for protection from the giant lizards looking to snack on them.
-Sanna, one of the sacrificial offerings, finds herself on her own when a freak storm interrupts the ceremony.
-As she searches for a safe haven she encounters hostility from rival tribes and lots of huge and very hungry dinos.Written by
+Set in the ancient (movie) past when people and dinosaurs live side-by-side, a small, struggling tribe sacrifice a blonde to their sun-god in return for protection from the giant creatures that prey upon them.
+Sanna, one of the sacrificial offerings, escapes when a freak storm interrupts the ceremony.
+As she searches for a safe haven, she encounters hostility from both rival tribes and many huge, and deadly, beasts.Written by

 Jean-Marc Rocher <firstname.lastname@example.org>

 30 of 31 people found this review helpful.